danstalcup/skillustrator/DeploymentToAcs.md

 1. Log into the master ACS VM.
 There is a SSH key provided in this directory to do so:

-`ssh excellaacs@excellaacsmgmt.eastus.cloudapp.azure.com -A -p 2200`
+`ssh -i .ssh/id_rsa excellaacs@excellaacsmgmt.eastus.cloudapp.azure.com -A -p 2200`

 1. Deploy the containers:

-`docker-compose up -d`
+`docker-compose -f .\docker-compose.prod.yml push`